C API Reference#

 )#

-Enqueue an asynchronous operation to add a USD file to the runtime stage representation.
+Enqueue an asynchronous operation to open a USD file as the root layer of the runtime stage.

 Note that errors occuring during loading (including a given USD file not being found) will be reported through the ovrtx_op_wait_result_t::error_op_ids list.